 However, if tests are made with realizations that the cracks are not harmful or you choose to manage the building as it is; here are temporary fixes to the problem of having cracks on your walls;

 Re-plastering of crack regions on wall surface should repair damage and reduce entry of moisture.
 Mistakes from structural designs cannot be fixed cheaply however to fix the issue of dampness from cracks.
 Covering the cracked area with cement plasters should serve as a proper temporary fix to the problem.it may as well end up being a permanent fix if properly done with a bit of luck.

 Applying waterproof paints on the walls after re-plastering can serve as an extra measure as concrete also tends to absorb moisture.
 Water proof paints exist in different forms and textures hence; there are good chances of finding the ideal type for your walls so it can blend in nicely.

-Although condensation is one of the common causes of damp or wetness in walls, rising dam is also a threatening common cause of wetness in walls.
-Both are caused by moisture
+Although condensation is one of the common causes of damp or wetness in walls, rising damp is also a threatening common cause of wetness in walls.
+Both are caused by moisture.

 Does it mean they are the same?